40+ Portuguese Verbs That Always Need "De"

 Frequently Asked Questions

 [!faq]- Is “de” the same as “do”, “da”, “dos”, or “das”?
-Yes and no. “Do,” “da,” “dos,” and “das” are contractions of the preposition “de” plus an article (“o,” “a,” “os,” or “as”).
-You use the simple “de” for general statements and the contraction when talking about a specific thing.
+Yes and no. Do, da, dos, and das are contractions of the preposition de plus an article (o, a, os, or as).
+You use the simple de for general statements and the contraction when talking about a specific thing.

 Here’s the difference in practice:

-So, “gosto do café” is just a shortened way of saying “gosto de + o café.”
+So gosto do café is just a shortened way of saying gosto de + o café.

 [!faq]- What’s the difference between “gostar de” and “gostar”?
-In Portugal, you almost always need “de” after “gostar” when it’s followed by a noun or another verb.
-Saying “Eu gosto o livro” is incorrect; it must be “Eu gosto do livro.”
-The only common time you see “gostar” alone is in a response, like if someone asks “Gostas?”, you can just reply “Gosto,” meaning “I do.”
+In Portugal, gostar almost always needs de when followed by a noun or another verb.
+Eu gosto o livro is incorrect, it has to be Eu gosto do livro.
+The one common spot where gostar shows up alone is in a short reply.
+If someone asks Gostas?, you can answer Gosto, meaning “I do.”

 [!faq]- Is this vocabulary the same in Brazil?
 Mostly, yes.
-The verbs themselves and the need for “de” are largely the same.
-However, you’ll find some differences in usage and pronunciation.
-For example, in Brazil, it’s more common to hear “Eu gosto de você” while in Portugal you’d say “Eu gosto de ti.”
-This list is focused on sounding natural in Portugal.
+The verbs and the need for de are largely shared.
+There are some usage and pronunciation differences though.
+In Brazil, Eu gosto de você is more common, while in Portugal you’d hear Eu gosto de ti.
+This list is geared toward sounding natural in Portugal.

 Photo of Justin Borge